Cyclone Challenge Event Information

-In the past 9yrs since it was first created the event has had over 30,000 riders take part and raising over £2M for charity.
+In the past 10 years since it was first created the event has had over 32,000 riders take part and raising over £2M for charity.
 It was also one of the first multi day events that combined both competitive and non competitive elements.
 This format has been copied by several other events bu the Cyclone is still one of the biggest in the UK.

 Sportive cycle rides are becoming increasingly popular throughout Europe and in the UK.
 They offer a challenge to all ages and abilities and allow participants to ride at their own pace, whilst enjoying the countryside.
 These events are not races but do allow those who wish, to test themselves and set their own goals and try and achieve them.

 Northumberland is known as the “secret County” with some of the most beautiful countryside in Britain, quiet roads and friendly natives.
 What better way to view this spectacular County than by bike.
 Take in the scenery, stop in small villages along the way and sample the local “fare” on offer.

 The 4th route of 90mls (Red Route) has been added to give those riders who want a challenge midway between the 64ml and 106ml rides.